MiniElectronHQ/ocean-terminal/README.md

 A highly opinionated take on a terminal emulator.
 Made in ElectronJS.

-Mostly made as a prototype for a few concepts that I think are pretty useful, such as:
+Mostly just a prototype to introduce a few concepts that I think are pretty useful, such as:

 - File browser
 - Command line output window